OsmanyCruz/OsmanyCruz/README.md

 <h1>Talk is cheap.<br> Show me the code</h1>

-I design and code beautifully simple thing. and Ilove what I do.
+I design and code beautifully simple thing. and I love what I do.
 <br>
 <br>
 <br>